 No matter how warped the flooring boards are, it is extremely important to control the climate in the room where the buckled floor is.
 If the floor is swollen from humidity, then you must set up ventilation fans to dry out the room.
 To speed up the process, a dehumidifier may also be set up in the room to help dry out the flooring and capture the moisture.

 Unfortunately, if you were expecting the drying process to be quick, it is not the case.
 Completely drying out the hardwood flooring can take a very long time, depending on how humid the wood floors are.
 It is normal to wait several months before returning to normal and before the wood is rid of all traces of humidity.

 Hardwood flooring may become damaged during the swelling or buckling process.
 However, the flooring almost always returns to its original state.
 If you have controlled the climate in the room and the flooring is back to normal, then you may want to decide if the floor needs to be refinished to give it a new and glossy look.
-This will also help keep your floors in good condition and prevent it from happening again.
+This will also help keep your floors in good condition and prevent swelling from happening again.

 You may find the floors need help to become dry again.
 One of the best ways to make sure all the moisture disappears is to use heat in order to dry out the wood.
-This will allow you to have the best assessment before proceeding with how you want to fix the floorboards, if the need to be fixed.
+This will allow you to have the best assessment before proceeding with how you want to fix the floorboards, if they need to be fixed.

 There may be certain situations where the wood flooring has split or even come apart from the tongue and groove fixing that is used when installing the floor.
-If the certain floorboards have split from buckling, or if the wood has been sitting in this humid state for too long, then these boards will need to be replaced.
-You can attempt to change the flooring yourself; however, it may be best to have a professional come in and evaluate the situation before proceeding with a new hardwood floor.
+If certain floorboards have split from buckling, or if the wood has been sitting in this humid state for too long, then these boards will need to be replaced.
+You can attempt to change the flooring yourself; however, it may be best to have a professional come in and evaluate the situation before proceeding with replacement or with a new hardwood floor.